 Is depression inflammatory?

-Fish oil - specifically the EPA component - has been shown to be an effective way of managing mood and depression.
+BLOOD SUGAR Blood sugar spikes and drops affect insulin release, which affects cortisol, and ultimately our ability to cope with stress.
+It's very important to eat whole food meals and on a regular schedule.
+Refined sugar is a known pro-inflammatory substance, and is added to all processed foods on the shelves.
+SOLUTION: Fibrous foods and protein help to offset glucose levels, so make sure there's protein and leafy greens at every meal.
+OMEGA 3's Fish oil - specifically the EPA component - has been shown to be an effective way of managing mood and depression.
 Omega 3 fatty acids actually shunt the body away from producing inflammation, which is why they've been coined as anti-inflammatory.
-To receive mood benefits from fish oil, evidence suggests you need a fish oil with minimum of 60% EPA content, as lower ratios are ineffective
+To receive mood benefits from fish oil, evidence suggests you need a fish oil with a minimum of 60% EPA content, as lower ratios are ineffective

 SOLUTION: supplement capsulated fish oil daily with a 3:1 ratio of EPA: DHA, and a minimum of 1000 mg EPA per day VITAMIN D It's important to differentiate between depression and seasonal affective disorder (SAD).
 Decreased amounts of sunlight during winter months (and the natural tendency to hibernate from the cold - especially this year) lower our natural production of vitamin D, and have shown to have effects on our mood.
 During winter months, vitamin D supplementation can offset this drop.
 Vitamin D also supports our immune system, which is an added benefit.